 Food Safety and Inspection Service Fact Sheets – A variety of online documents (also available as PDF files) regarding food safety during and after an emergency.
 Specific recommendations are given for power outages, fire, and flood emergencies.

-Food Molds [PDF File] -Basic info on when food molds are considered bad.
+Food Molds -FAQ on when food molds are considered bad.

 Sams Club or Costco – Both warehouse clubs are good places to start your bulk food purchases as you will find a variety of foods you already eat, often at better prices than the local grocery store or Walmart.
 I would strongly urge you to actually begin your “bulk” food purchases here rather than any of the places listed below BECAUSE the foods you’ll find here are those you’re already accustom to eating.
 As budget, space, and time permit, begin using the resources below to bolster your current pantry supplies.